tjvantoll/www.tjvantoll.com/source/_posts/2012-06-10-browser-css-parsing-discrepancies.markdown

 [data-number='two'] { color: blue; }
 /* In WebKit browsers the color: blue; will be evaluated, in others it will not be. */

-/* Same thing if there's an malfored selector (notice the missing single quote in the selector. */ [data-number=one'] { color: red; }
+/* Same thing if there's a malfored selector (notice the missing single quote in the selector. */ [data-number=one'] { color: red; }
 [data-number='two'] { color: blue; }
 /* Again in Webkit color: blue; will be evaluated, in others it will not be. */